Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Rationality of cubics in C38 via congruences of 5-secant conics

-An explicit calculation with Macaulay2, see Section \ref{comp}, shows that through a general point $z=\phi(p)\in Z=\overline{\phi(\p^5)}\subset\p^9$ there pass 8 lines contained in $Z$.
-Since $S_{38}\subset\p^5$ has seven secant lines passing through a general point $p\in\p^5$, we deduce the existence of a congruence of ($3e-1$)-secant rational curves of degree $e$ to $S_{38}$.
-We have, once again, $e=2$ although this is irrelevant for the rationality conclusions.

-There exists singular rational cubic hypersurfaces through a general $S_{38}$ with a unique double point, as one can directly verify by using Macaulay2.
-These facts together with Theorem \ref{criterion} conclude the proof. \end{proof}
+There exist singular rational cubic hypersurfaces through a general $S_{38}$ with a unique ordinary double point, as one can directly verify by using Macaulay2.
+Theorem \ref{criterion} yields the rationality of the parameter space $\mathcal H$ of the congruence of 5-secant conics to $S_{38}$.
+Then every cubic through $S_{38}$ (with at most rational singularities) is rational by Theorem \ref{criterion} and a general cubic $[X]\in\mathcal C_{38}$ is then rational.
+From \cite[Theorem 1]{KT} we deduce that every $[X]\in\mathcal C_{38}$ is rational. \end{proof}

 \begin{rmk} {\rm The irreducible boundary cubics of $\mathcal C_{38}$ corresponding to singular elements in $|H^0(\mathcal I_{S_{38}}(3))|$ are all rational by Theorem \ref{criterion}.
-These rational cubic hypersurfaces with a double point also lie on the boundary of $\mathcal C_{44}$, see also \cite[p.~285]{Nuer}.
+These rational cubic hypersurfaces with a rational double point also lie on the boundary of $\mathcal C_{44}$, see also \cite[p.~285]{Nuer}.